Ada-Developers-Academy/core-unit-2/more-selecting-in-sql/ordering.md

 ORDER BY price;
 ```

+This will sort the results by comparing the price of each record.

-The following could look like the following.
+The results could look like the following.

 | title                         | price |
 | ----------------------------- | ----- |